dolthub/dolt/doc/faq.md

 Theoretically, definitely.
 In Git, for example, the concept of "shallow clones" exists, and we could do something similar in Noms.
 This has not been implemented yet.

+### Why don't you support Windows?

+We are a tiny team and we all personally use Macs as our development machines, and we use Linux in production.
+These two platforms are very close to identical, and so we can generally test on Mac and assume it will work on Linux.
+Adding Windows would add significant complexity to our code and build processes which we're not willing to take on.

+### But you'll accept patches for Windows, right?

+No, because then we'll have to maintain those patches.

+### Are there any workaround for Windows?

+You can use it in a virtual machine.
+We have also heard Noms works OK with gitbash or cygwin, but that's coincidence.

 ### Why is it called Noms?

 1. It's insert-only.
 OMNOMNOM.